 2. Having attributes that already have a populated default value but are set to hidden, will show items that meet that criteria.
 This can be shown in the below example:

-In this example form, I have put the required value for category as “Programs”, and I have set that attribute as hidden, meaning that it will not be displayed on the form.
+In this example form, the required value for category has been set as “Programs”, and has been set so that attribute is hidden, meaning that it will not be displayed on the form.

-When using the form via the form tab, you can select items on the view and edit them easily as shown below
+When using the form via the form tab, you can select items in context on the view and edit them easily as shown below

 When an item is selected, the name of the item will appear above the available form names.
 The form will also populate with the current values those attributes hold, just as shown in the lower half of the form.